 Different Strokes for Different Folks

+Should mobile devices be recognised as educational tools.
 Every teacher knows that a lesson plan which can work with perfection with one group of students can leave a different group stone cold in its response.
-We are all different and learn in different ways so a variety of approaches to teaching is needed and finding inspiration is problematic but fostering a liking of letters and numbers is fundamental in producing a literate and numerate community.
+We are all different and learn in different ways.
+So a variety of approaches to teaching is needed.
+Finding inspiration is problematic.
+However fostering a liking of letters and numbers is fundamental.
+Essentially we need to produce a literate and numerate community.

-It was reported this week that French Schools have the power to enforce a total ban on smart phones in schools.
+French Schools now have the power to enforce a total ban on smart phones in schools.
 At the same time the Mayor of New York has allowed cell phones back into New York Schools.
 There are many articles available on the Internet which list the pros and cons of allowing mobile phones in schools.
-The use of mobile phones in Australian Schools has received much negative publicity and there is no doubt that cyber bullying has caused a great deal of distress to students sometimes with tragic consequences.
+The use of mobile phones in Australian Schools has received much negative publicity.
+Undoubtedly cyber bullying has caused a great deal of distress to students sometimes with tragic consequences.

 Once you have taught someone to read, they can read what they like.
 Once you have the internet you can browse wherever you like.
 It is a Pandora’s box but with overall planning in schools maybe the benefits of technology will win out.